 I knew that she was just referring to my quiet personality, so I just sort of nodded and moved on to a new topic.
 But later, after I went home, her statement stuck with me like a patch of stickweed.
 I thought about it for days.
 Is that what I did?
 Did I hide behind my words?
 Did I use the written word to build a wall around myself, to keep me hidden from others, to avoid human interaction?
 The more I thought about it, the more I recognized just how incorrect her statement was.

 I don’t think my friend meant to insult me.
-In fact she’s a very nice person and is still my good friend.
+In fact she’s a very nice person.
 But I think that she misunderstands something about writers.
 We don’t ever hide behind our words.

 Words aren’t bricks.
 We can’t stack them and build a wall.
 We can’t hide behind them because they come from inside of us.
 When we writers share our words, we are never more exposed or vulnerable.
 We’re opening ourselves up and saying, look what’s inside.
 Look at the things I care about, and the things I struggle with, and the things I fear and hope for.
 Our words open the door to our hearts, inviting readers inside.